 2.22% in July 2019, Red line on the chart

-Maybe interest rates won’t stay that low for a long period of time… Look at inflation, it is picking up… Look at long-term interest rates in the United States… they rose to 3% as of June 2018 but back to 2.5% end of 2018.
+Maybe interest rates won’t stay that low for a long period of time… they rose to 3% during the summer of 2018 but back to 1.8% one year later.

 Have a quick look at our Spanish mortgage calculator if you want to know what is your purchasing power to buy a property in Spain: